sksamuel/avro4s/README.md

 * Boilerplate free deserialization of Avro to classes

 ## Changelog
+* 1.8.2 - Added support for @AvroName annotation #159
 * 1.6.4 - Added support for Vectors
 * 1.6.3 - Fixed issue with decimal schema using strings instead of ints for scale and precision
 * 1.6.2 - Removed unused imports, fixed compiler warnings